-My Lord, Is Section 14 of The Limitation Act, 1963 (‘Act’) applicable in the obtaining factual scenario?
+My Lord, Section 14 of The Limitation Act, 1963 Applicable?

-“To appreciate the controversy, it is necessary to refer to Section 34(3) of the 1996 Act.
+“To appreciate the controversy, it is necessary to refer to Section 34(3).
 An application filed beyond the period of limitation under Section 34(3) would not be an application in accordance with the said provision.
 As is evident from the factual narration, the application was filed beyond the period prescribed in the said provision.
-Therefore, it could not have been entertained under the 1996 Act.
-However, the Appellant-Respondent sought exclusion of the time spent in the proceedings in Court as envisaged under Section 14 of the Act.
-It is settled law that Section 14 of the Act applies to Section 34(3) of the 1996 Act [See, Western Builders, (2006) 6 SCC 239 & Consolidated Engineering Enterprises, (2008) 7 SCC 169].
-Section 14(1) lays down that the proceedings must relate to the ‘same matter in issue’.
+Therefore, it could not have been entertained.
+However, Appellant-Respondent sought exclusion of the time spent in the proceedings in Court as envisaged under Section 14.
+It is settled law, Section 14 applies to Section 34(3) of The 1996 Act [See, Western Builders, (2006) 6 SCC 239 & Consolidated Engineering Enterprises, (2008) 7 SCC 169].
+Section 14(1) lays down, the proceedings must relate to the ‘same matter in issue’.
 Its emphasizes on due diligence and good faith.
-Filing an application under Section 11 of the 1996 Act for an appointment of an Arbitrator is totally different than an objection to an Award filed under Section 34 of the 1996 Act.
+Filing an application under Section 11 of The 1996 Act for an appointment of an Arbitrator is totally different than an objection to an Award filed under Section 34 of The 1996 Act.
 To put it differently, one is at the stage of initiation, and the other at the stage of culmination.
-By no stretch of imagination, it can be said that the proceedings related to the ‘same matter in issue’.
-Additionally, the Respondent had participated in the Arbitral Proceeding and was aware of passing of the Award.
+By no stretch of imagination, it can be said, the proceedings related to the ‘same matter in issue’.
+Additionally, Respondent had participated in the Arbitral Proceeding and was aware of passing of the Award.
 He, may be, by design, invoked the jurisdiction of the High Court for appointment of an Arbitrator.
-We are absolutely conscious that liberal interpretation should be placed on Section 14 of the Act, but if the fact situation exposits absence of good faith of great magnitude, law should not come to the rescue of such a litigant.
-We say so because the Respondent instead of participating in the Arbitration Proceedings, could have immediately taken steps for appointment of Arbitrator as he thought appropriate or he could have filed his objections under Section 34(2) of the 1996 Act within permissible parameters, but he chose a way, which we are disposed to think, an innovative path, possibly harboring the thought that he could contrive the way where he could alone rule.
+We are absolutely conscious, liberal interpretation should be placed on Section 14, but if the fact situation exposits absence of good faith of great magnitude, law should not come to the rescue of such a litigant.
+We say so because Respondent instead of participating in the Arbitration Proceedings, could have immediately taken steps for appointment of Arbitrator as he thought appropriate or he could have filed his objections under Section 34(2) of The 1996 Act within permissible parameters, but he chose a way, which we are disposed to think, an innovative path, possibly harboring the thought he could contrive the way where he could alone rule.
 Frankly speaking, this is neither diligence nor good faith.
 On the contrary, it is absence of both.”

 – Hon’ble Justice Dipak Misra, Commissioner, MP Housing Board v.
 Mohanlal, [Civil Appeal No. 6573 of 2016].